Chapter 1 - Transformers & Mechanistic Interpretability

 The first day of this chapter involves:

-• Learning about how transformers work (e.g. core concepts like the attention mechanism and residual stream)
+• Learning about how transformers work (e.g. core concepts like the attention mechanism and residual stream);

-• Building your own GPT-2 model
+• Building your own GPT-2 model;

-• Learning how to generate autoregressive text samples from a transformer’s probabilistic output
+• Learning how to generate autoregressive text samples from a transformer’s probabilistic output;

-• Understand how transformers can use key and value caching to speed up computation
+• Understand how transformers can use key and value caching to speed up computation.

-Intro to Mechanistic Interpretability
+Introduction to Mechanistic Interpretability

 The next day covers:

-• Anthropic’s Transformer Circuits sequence (starting with A Mathematical Framework for Transformer Circuits)
+• Anthropic’s Transformer Circuits sequence (starting with A Mathematical Framework for Transformer Circuits);

-• Induction Heads - what they are, and why they matter
+• Induction Heads – what they are, and why they matter.

 Indirect Object Identification